 - Actively seek to include more diverse firms in all RFP processes.

 - Provide ongoing mentorship and development opportunities to diverse firms.

 - Graduate diverse suppliers from the program as they grow and expand, and have a steady pipeline of new diverse suppliers to mentor and develop.

 - Strengthen business and community network with local Chambers of Commerce representing diverse suppliers.

 12. I have additional questions, how do I contact Barilla?

 Please email your questions to the Supplier Diversity inbox.

-INTERESTED IN WORKING WITH US?
+INTERESTED IN DOING BUSINESS WITH US?